 Q. How do I book my ceremony with you?

 A. Head on over to the Ceremony Packages tab and review your options.
-Once you find the package that best fits your needs, scroll below the descriptions and click CONTACT KRISTI to check availability through my contact form or click the Book a Consult button to schedule a time to for us to chat and get to know each other.
+Once you find the package that best fits your needs, scroll below the descriptions and click CONTACT KRISTI to check availability or click the SCHEDULE A CONSULT button to schedule a time to for us to chat and get to know each other.